TiredWoofles/data-science-S2025/challenges/c12-policing-assignment.md

 **Observations**:

 - Which `subject_race` levels are included in fitting the model?
-  - Hispanic, White
+  - Hispanic, White and Black are included
 - Which `subject_race` levels have terms in the model?
-  - Hispanic, White and Black.
-The other two are being compared to Black.
+  - Hispanic, White are have terms as Black is for reference.

 You should find that each factor in the model has a level *missing* in its set of terms.
 This is because R represents factors against a